Spiced Red Lentil Hummus

 Puree garbanzo beans in a food processor, adding Greek yogurt and blend until smooth.
 If mixture is too dry sprinkle in some water.
 Add parsley, mint, lemon juice, 1 teaspoon salt, ½ black pepper, cooled lentils and pulse to combine.
 Drizzle in ¼ cup of olive oil and puree until all the olive oil is incorporated and hummus is smooth.
 Adjust salt and pepper to taste.

-Serve with toasted herbed tortilla chips or herb toasted Naan.
+Serve with toasted herbed pita, tortilla chips or fresh vegetables.

 *Unlike green or brown lentils, the red lentils are smaller and will cook down to an oatmeal like